Senior Clinical Lecturer

-My research interests include intrapartum care, particularly the role and potential implications of caesarean delivery.
-My PhD work as part of a Wellcome Trust Research Training Fellowship, reflected this.
-The programme of work included primary qualitative research, synthesis of qualitative literature, epidemiological research using multiple linked Scottish datasets, and health services research employing postal questionnaires.
-The high impact papers published as a result of this work relate to offspring health outcomes following planned caesarean delivery and key beliefs which influence women's birth preferences after caesarean delivery.
+My research interests include intrapartum care, particularly the role and potential implications of caesarean birth.
+My Wellcome Trust-funded PhD Research reflected this through primary qualitative research, synthesis of qualitative literature, epidemiological research using multiple linked Scottish datasets, and health services research employing postal questionnaires.
+The high impact papers published as a result of this work relate to offspring health outcomes following planned caesarean birth and key beliefs which influence women's birth preferences after caesarean delivery.

-My research goals include identification of opportunities to facilitate positive birth choices, and to establish the optimal role of caesarean delivery.
+My research goals include identification of opportunities to facilitate positive birth choices, and to establish the optimal role of caesarean birth.

 I am an honorary consultant obstetrician at Aberdeen Maternity Hospital with leadership roles in labour ward and obstetric risk management.
 I have been a member of the NICE Antenatal Care guideline committee since 2018 and the RCOG clinical studies group in intrapartum care since 2019.